Genetic (DNA) Testing

 Information Sheet For Genetic (DNA) Testing

-In order to qualify for certain classes of visas, an applicant is required to demonstrate to the Consular Officer that he or she has a particular family or blood relationship to the petitioner.
-We have carefully considered the evidence presented in your case and have concluded that you have not demonstrated the necessary relationship.
+In order to qualify for certain classes of visas, an applicant is required to demonstrate to the Consular Officer that he or she has a particular blood relationship with the Petitioner or Principal Applicant.
 One way to demonstrate this relationship is through DNA testing.
+DNA testing is optional.
+In some cases, it can be useful to prove the existence of a biological relationship in the absence of other sufficient proof of relationship.
 If you elect to seek DNA testing, you must follow the procedures outlined here.